Do individuals have the right to access their personal information?

 - the controller’s contact information;

-- information relating to how personal data may be shared and the reason it may be shared;
+- information relating to how personal data may be shared (including international transfers) and the reason it may be shared;

 - the employee’s rights as it relates to their data.

 HR Best Practices: Create a clearly defined process to give employees the ability to review and correct their personal data.
 When information can’t be shared or deleted due to legal requirements, employees should be informed of this in advance of the collection.
-Additional rules relating to employee access may come out prior to the law going into effect in August 2020.
+In the future, the data protection authority is expected to issue regulations and model clauses, including insight on how individuals can exercise their access rights.